BasVerkooijen/cluster-lights-home-assistant/README.md

-# Action Cluster Lights component for Home Assistant
+# Cluster Lights component for Home Assistant
-This custom component and driver for Home Assistant implements support for Cluster Lights as sold by [Action](https://www.action.com/nl-nl/p/clusterverlichting/) and some other stores.
+This custom component and driver for Home Assistant implements support for PerfectLED Cluster Lights as sold by Action and some [other stores](https://www.kabelshop.nl/PerfectLED-Clusterverlichting-met-app-7-meter-Bluetooth-576-LEDs-Binnen-Buiten-AX8718700-i7551-t101352.html).
+The Cluster Lights are supported by the [Lights App](https://play.google.com/store/apps/details?id=com.scinan.novolink.lightstring).

 ![](screenshot.jpg?raw=true)

 ## What is working
 * Cluster Lights are represented as Light entity in home assistant
-* Cluster Lights support dimming and effects (patterns)
+* Cluster Lights support brightness (dimming) and effects (patterns)

 ## Limitations
-Only support for Warm White variant currently
+Only support for Warm White variant currently.

 # Requirements for Home Assistant instance
 * Bluetooth adapter supporting Bluetooth Low-Energy (BLE)